qhan18/intraday-metastability/README.md

 In one sentence:

-> This project has crossed the “interesting idea” stage and reached the “working research prototype” stage, but it still needs stronger regime detection and stronger empirical lift to become a standout quant result.
+> This project has crossed the “interesting idea” stage and reached the “working research prototype” stage, but it still needs real-data validation, stronger regime detection, and stronger empirical lift to become a standout quant result.

 ---